Anuken/Mindustry-Suggestions/README.md

 - Underground map layers
 - Trains, or any transportation system that uses something analogous to rails
 - Item-liquid junctions
-- Controller support
+- Controller support (*this has already been attempted and does not work well with Mindustry*)
 - Turrets on top of cores, or similar "merged behavior" blocks like turrets with drills
 - Built-in cloud sync
 - Any kind of account system
 - Additional configuration of blocks, such as I/O side configuration
 - Configuring drill outputs or selecting which resource to mine
-- Removing metaglass from the water extractor recipe
 - Carrying aircraft with naval units
 - Preview of unit paths or waves
-- Any sort of string manipulation in logic (reading from message blocks, reading characters, splitting strings, etc)
+- Any sort of string allocation in logic - copying strings to variables, splitting strings, etc
 - Allied teams
 - Bringing back overflow-sorter chaining
-- Anything involving bringing back the old command system
+- Anything involving bringing back the old formation command system